Aranda de Duero

 Aranda de Duero is a city and municipality, capital of the Ribera del Duero comarca, in the south of the province of Burgos, in Castile and León, Spain.
 It has a population of roughly 33,000 people and lies on the River Duero.
-The closest international airport is Madrid Barajas.

 Description

 The municipality of Aranda de Duero is made up of three towns: Aranda de Duero (seat or capital), La Aguilera and Sinovas.

 Aranda de Duero is the capital of the Ribera del Duero wine region.
 The town is unique for having wine cellars that interconnect below the streets of the town centre.
 Wine clubs (peñas) celebrate special events in these cellars.

 Location

 Aranda de Duero is at the junction of several transport routes across Spain.
 The N1 autovía (known as A-1) runs north / south by Aranda, along which visitors and import/export goods travel between Madrid and the south coast.
 Another important road running east to west connects Portugal with important cities on the way (e.g. Zamora, Valladolid, Soria) and the east coast.
 Its location at the juncture of these routes has led to Aranda de Duero acquiring a growing recognition and function as a business centre.
 Several multinational corporations, such as Michelin and GlaxoSmithKline have large facilities in the area.